Reeperbahn

 The Reeperbahn ([ˈʁeːpɐˌbaːn]) is a street and entertainment district in Hamburg's St. Pauli district, one of the two centres of Hamburg's nightlife (the other being Sternschanze) and also the city's major red-light district.
-In German, it is also nicknamed die sündigste Meile (the most sinful mile) and Kiez.
+In German, it is also nicknamed die sündige Meile (the sinful mile) and Kiez.
 The Reeperbahn Festival is among the largest club festivals.

 Name and history

 The name Reeperbahn means ropewalk, which is a place where ropes are made (Reep = rope, the standard German word is Seil; Bahn = track).
 Until the 1620s Hamburg's ropewalks had been located in the Neustadt (New Town) quarter of the inner city close to the Elbe, which then became a densely built up area.
 Therefore, the ropewalks "had to be relocated outside the city walls on the country road leading toward Altona – which later took on the street name 'Reperbahn'."
 The street was a ropewalk in the 17th and 18th centuries.